Kazi Anisul Haque Borun

 Kazi Anisul Haque Borun is a Bangladeshi actor, director and photographer.
 He has worked in television shows, mainstream theatre and OTT platforms.

 Early life and education

 Early life

 Borun was born in Pabna, Bangladesh on March 1, 1971.
 In his early life, he practised different kinds of arts and sports, such as divisional football and cricket and countrywide cycling with his group of friends.

 Education

 Borun attended the Police Lines School & College, Pabna and the Pabna Gopal Chandra Institution where he received his primary and secondary education.
 He earned a B A degree from the Govt.
 Edward College, Pabna.
-Borun has an M A in Bengali literature from the Shanto-Mariam University of Creative Technology in Dhaka.
+Borun has an MA in Bengali literature from the Shanto-Mariam University of Creative Technology in Dhaka.
 Over the years, Borun has conducted numerous courses and workshops on acting, play designing, choreography, direction, and related topics in several public and private institutions.
 He is also trained in different kinds of Indian classical dance forms and ballet.
 He learnt ballet from Indra Lorentzen in Norway.